 That ultimate tropical island experience, an oceanview sunset dinner, can be challenging on the cheap.
 Consider a picnic at the Ala Moana Beach Park rather than a restaurant meal.
 As the lights of nearby Waikiki twinkle against an orange and purple sky, you'll recall that, indeed, the best things in life are free.

-Skip the costs of car rental, gas, and parking.
+Go car free and skip the costs of rental, gas, and parking.
 Central Honolulu is easy to navigate by foot, bus, taxi, and ride shares.
 For transport around Waikiki and to the Ala Moana Center, hop on the $2 per ride Pink Line of the Waikiki Trolley.

-This article was first published in Winter 2018.
+This article was first published in Winter 2018 and updated in August 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.